Accounting

 Owner | Who prepared and who reviewed | Prepared: [Name].
 Reviewed: [Name]. |

-One additional field worth including: "Does this recur?"
-Many variances are one-time (a vendor billing change, a conference that happens once a year, a signing bonus for a new hire).
-Others are structural (a new contract that permanently increases a cost line, a headcount addition that raises payroll going forward).
+One additional field worth including: does this recur?
+Many variances are one-time.
+Others are structural.
 Flagging recurrence up front saves the same investigation from happening next month.

 Evidence requirements by variance type

 A variance explanation without evidence is an assertion.
-Auditors, reviewers, and SOX testing teams expect support that is specific to the type of variance being explained.
 The evidence for a revenue shortfall is different from the evidence for a payroll overspend.

 Headcount and payroll variances: Payroll register for both periods showing active employees, pay rates, and pay dates.
 Headcount report showing current vs. prior month FTEs by department.

-Operating expense variances: Vendor invoices, purchase order approvals, contract amendments or renewal terms, reclassification support (if expense was moved between accounts), usage metrics from the platform or service (license utilization reports, API usage, storage consumption).
+Operating expense variances: Vendor invoices, purchase order approvals, contract amendments or renewal terms, reclassification support, usage metrics from the platform or service.
 For software and SaaS expenses specifically, the usage report matters as much as the invoice.
-A $92,000 license renewal means something different if the tool is used by 400 people versus 12.

 Intercompany variances: Intercompany invoices or transaction detail from both entities showing what drove the movement between periods.